Build Muscle Fast with These 5 Beginner Exercises

 Bodyweight squats

-• Bend hips and knees to lower down
+• Bend your hips and knees to lower down

-• Push through heels to stand back up
+• Push through your heels to return to standing

 Benefits: Builds leg strength, improves balance, and supports muscle growth

-Tip: Move slowly and focus on proper form
+Pro Tip: Move slowly and focus on proper form for better results

 Keep your back straight and core tight